Tomorrow-IO-API/tomorrow-netlify/README.md

 https://github.com/netlify/code-examples/tree/master/function_examples/token-hider
 and adapted to work with the tomorrow.IO weather API

-See the blog post at tomorrow.IO for a walkthrough of this functionality
+See the <a href="https://blog.tomorrow.io/building-a-serverless-weather-station-app-using-the-tomorrow-io-weather-api/">blog post</a> at tomorrow.IO for a walkthrough of this functionality

 ## Function ##
 Weather Data for a specific hard-coded location is obtained from the tomorrow.IO API